data-fair/data-fair/doc/pages/user-guide-backoffice/navigation-en.md

 On the Home page, the available actions allow to initiate simplified paths to create, update or publish a dataset.

 ![Navigation](./images/user-guide-backoffice/navigation.jpg)
-*The Data Fair interface allows to quickly access your resources*
+*The Data&nbsp;Fair interface allows to quickly access your resources*